WICG/explicit-javascript-compile-hints-file-based/README.md

 The magic comment doesn't change the semantics of the JavaScript file.
 The browser is allowed to ignore the hint.

-The format for the magic comment is similar to the [Source Map magic comment](https://sourcemaps.info/spec.html).
+The overall format for the magic comment is similar to the [Source Map magic comment](https://sourcemaps.info/spec.html).

 The per-file magic comment must be at the top of the file, preceeded only by other single-line or multiline comments.
 The per-function magic comment can be anywhere, but it can only refer to functions after it.
 It can also be overridden by another per-function magic comment.